nir11/file-type-checker/README.md

 const isMP3 = fileTypeChecker.isMP3(file); // Returns true if the file is a valid MP3 audio file
 const isMP4 = fileTypeChecker.isMP4(file); // Returns true if the file is a valid MP4 video file
-const isOGG = fileTypeChecker.isOGG(file); // Returns true if the file is a valid OGG audio file const isPDF = fileTypeChecker.isPDF(file); // Returns true if the file is a valid PDF document const isPBM = fileTypeChecker.isPBM(file); // Returns true if the file is a valid PBM image const isPGM = fileTypeChecker.isPGM(file); // Returns true if the file is a valid PGM image
+const isOGG = fileTypeChecker.isOGG(file); // Returns true if the file is a valid OGG audio file const isORC = fileTypeChecker.isORC(file); // Returns true if the file is a valid ORC file const isPARQUET = fileTypeChecker.isPARQUET(file); // Returns true if the file is a valid Parquet file const isPDF = fileTypeChecker.isPDF(file); // Returns true if the file is a valid PDF document const isPBM = fileTypeChecker.isPBM(file); // Returns true if the file is a valid PBM image const isPGM = fileTypeChecker.isPGM(file); // Returns true if the file is a valid PGM image